 The Way Things Go

 Catalog of the exhibition project by instructions curated by Paula García-Masedo in Galería Monoambiente, Buenos Aires.
-TWTG is about how things circulate and how we place them in relationship to one another.
-The 100 books are hand-painted and covered with household Gotelé or textured paint, conceived to conceal any imperfections found on the walls.
+TWTG is a show about how things circulate and how we place them in relationship to one another.
+The 100 books are hand-painted and covered with household Gotelé, or textured paint, conceived to conceal any imperfections found on the walls and widely spread during the times of extensive urban developments in Spain.
 This transfer strongly embodies the curatorial concept of the exhibition and builds a scarce and desirable object.

 Edited by Caniche Editorial, with contributions by MAIO and Taller de Casquería.